Dinner 'service': Windber Legion unveils 'restaurant-quality" kitchen

 The club’s bar and dining room went non-smoking three years ago, and now the menu will be rejuvenated with weekly features such as stuffed cabbage and prime rib, and late-night munchies such as soft pretzels, Hamryszak said.

-The cost to upgrade the kitchen wasn't cheap, she saidm, but if keeps the club thriving, it'll be worth it.
+The cost to upgrade the kitchen wasn’t cheap, she said, but if keeps the club thriving, it’ll be worth it.

 Club members raised funds through events including a drag queen bingo and golf outings, one of which will be held at Indian Lake.
 The club also credited Tom Fetsko, a board member, for writing a successful grant application for a portion of the funding needed to undertake the renovations.